 We can’t put together a list of steps here on using them, because each one works differently.
 Just make sure that you read the description and check out the reviews before downloading, to be certain that you’re getting what you’re looking for.

-Whether you’re sharing something to Facebook or Twitter, or saving something so you can look back on it another time, taking screenshots is a useful skill.
+Whether you’re sharing something on Facebook or Twitter, or saving something so you can look back on it another time, taking screenshots on your Samsung A12 phone is a useful skill.

 Which one of these methods do you use?
 Are there any that we should have included?
 Be sure to let us know in the comments section.